Dave Whelan: Wigan Athletic F.C.

 Whelan bought Wigan Athletic in February 1995, when they were a Division Three team.
 After Whelan took the reins he announced that he would get Wigan Athletic into the Premier League, a promise he fulfilled in 2005.
 This began with the Division Three title in 1996–97, the Division Two title in 2002–03 and promotion to the Premiership as Championship runners-up in 2004–05.
-He funded the £30 million construction of the club's new JJB Stadium (now the DW Stadium) which opened in 1999 and on its completion was one of the largest football stadiums outside the Premier League.
+He funded the £30 million construction of the club's new JJB Stadium (now the Brick Community Stadium) which opened in 1999 and on its completion was one of the largest football stadiums outside the Premier League.

 Wigan, who were tipped to be relegated from the Premier League in their first season, not only managed to stay up (and remained in the top flight for eight years), but claimed a 10th place league position and also reached the final of the Football League Cup.

 In 2005, Whelan threatened to quit the club unless the price of policing games was reduced.

 In 2007, he called for the relegation of West Ham United as punishment for their incorrect registration of Carlos Tevez and Javier Mascherano.
 He subsequently called for Premier League Chairman Dave Richards and chief executive Richard Scudamore to resign.

 An arbitration committee met to consider the affair.
 It ruled in favour of the Premier League.
 Wigan managed an end-of-season victory at Sheffield United, a 2–1 win with the goals being scored by Paul Scharner in the 14th minute and a penalty from David Unsworth in injury time of the first half, after Jon Stead had equalised for Sheffield United in the 38th minute.
 It was a dramatic final-day Premiership survival story, with the result saving Wigan and condemning Sheffield United to the Championship.

 On 11 May 2013, in a dramatic ending to the FA Cup Final against Manchester City, Ben Watson scored a header in the 91st minute to win the game 1–0.
-This was Wigan's first major trophy in their Premier League history and gave Whelan the chance to hold the FA Cup trophy, 53 years after breaking his leg as a 1960 finalist.
+This was Wigan's first major trophy in their history and gave Whelan the chance to hold the FA Cup trophy, 53 years after breaking his leg as a 1960 finalist.
 Three days later, a defeat to Arsenal saw Wigan relegated to the Championship, ending a spell of eight years in the Premier League.
 On 3 March 2015, Whelan stepped down as chairman, appointing his 23-year-old grandson, David Sharpe, as the new chairman.